Eyevinn/mp4ff/README.md

 Many attributes are public and can therefore be changed in freely.
-The advantage of this is that it is possible to write code that can manipulate boxes in many different ways, but one must be cautious to avoid breaking links to sub boxes or causion inconsistent states in the boxes.
+The advantage of this is that it is possible to write code that can manipulate boxes in many different ways, but one must be cautious to avoid breaking links to sub boxes or create inconsistent states in the boxes.

 As an example, container boxes such as `TrafBox` have a method `AddChild` which adds a box to `Children`, its slice of children boxes, but also sets a specific